rohanrodu/Fake-News-Detector-for-Students-/README.md

 ## 🚀 Run it Instantly on Google Colab

 > 📌 But first, insert this special code to install the required packages: # 🚀 Install dependencies
 - !pip install gradio newspaper3k transformers lxml[html_clean] torch
+- use fake-news(google colab).py file

 ---